 Theories of how various types of product, service, and resource markets operate and resulting implications for public policy.
 Decision-making by consumers, business firms, and government.
 Price determination, resource allocation, and income determination via markets.
 Recommended: READ 1106.
-Offered: Fall, Spring.
-MnTC Goals: 5, 9.

-ECON 2202 Principles of Macroeconomics 3 cr
+ECON 2202 Principles of Macroeconomics

 Theories that explain the overall performance of the economy.
 Measurement of national income, unemployment, and inflation; role of money and the banking system.
 Policies that stabilize the economy and promote economic growth.
 International trade and finance within the framework of the global economy.

 Recommended: READ 1106.
-Offered: Fall, Spring.
-MnTC Goals: 5, 8.